iqm-finland/iqm-academy-womanium-hackathon-DAQC-VQE/README.md

 The project is judged according to the following metrics:

-* Technical soundness: You will receive full points in this category if you have a working implementation for a DAQC VQE and if you have it applied to one example use-case (e.g. for a $H^2$ molecule ...)
-(40%).
+* Technical soundness: You will receive full points in this category if you have a working implementation for a DAQC VQE and if you have it applied to one example use-case (e.g. for a $H^2$ molecule ... (additional problems give extra points)) (40%).
 * Analysis: You will receive full points in this category if you compared the DAQC approach to a solely digital quantum computing approach by answering at least 2 questions.
 Example questions can be: “How do different Hamiltonians affects the DAQC VQE?”
 How much faster/slower do we get in different configurations?
 How does it compare to digital quantum computing?)
 (20%).
 * Explanation: You will receive full points if you are able to communicate your idea and analysis in an understandable way.
 This can be done via text in the Jupyter notebook, explanations in the code, and by establishing links to existing theory (20%).
 Presentation: Part of the judgement is also how you present your result.
 The presentation should be engaging and insightful (20%).